whusterj/whusterj.github.io/_posts/2014-04-26-pep-8-with-sublime-text.md

 description: PEP 8 sets out some style guidelines for Python.
 Rather than commit these to memory, use a linter!
 Here's how to do it in SublimeText.
 category: blog
 tags: python programming tools
+readtime: 2 min
 ---

-*UPDATE: Jan 26, 2018: This post previously used the pep8 package and SublimeLinter-pep8, but both were renamed at the recommendation of Guido van Rossum (yes, the creator of Python himself).
-[The discussion thread on Github](https://github.com/PyCQA/pycodestyle/issues/466) about PEP8 and the name of the linting tool is a fascinating example of the Python community at work.*
+_UPDATE: Jan 26, 2018: This post previously used the pep8 package and SublimeLinter-pep8, but both were renamed at the recommendation of Guido van Rossum (yes, the creator of Python himself).
+[The discussion thread on Github](https://github.com/PyCQA/pycodestyle/issues/466) about PEP8 and the name of the linting tool is a fascinating example of the Python community at work._

 For Django (and Python generally) PEP 8 lays out a number of useful style guidelines.
 You can commit these guidelines to memory, or you can find a “linter” for your text editor, and let it take care of remembering all the rules.
 Which option do you suppose is better?
 SublimeText 3 has a very convenient linter, **SublimeLinter 3** with a plug-in that instantly adds PEP 8 support.
 Here’s how to get up and running with PEP 8 linting in SublimeText right away.